 - 1 cup milk (more if needed)

-- Peel potatoes and cut into large chunks.
-Cover with water in a large saucepan/pot, add a good amount of salt and bring to the boil for 20 minutes or until soft and tender but not falling apart.
+Peel potatoes and cut into large chunks.
+Boil in salted water for 20 minutes or until fork tender (not falling apart).

 Heat butter in a small pan over medium-heat.

 When butter begins to foam, add the crushed garlic and reduce heat to medium.
 Stir continuously and swirl the pan until the butter it begins to change colour and turn golden brown with a nutty aroma.
 Its normal to see crispy little brown bits at the bottom of the pan.
 Remove immediately from heat.
 Set aside.